 Topic: We need to discuss how the data organized in the Producer’s environment is to be filtered through the Transfer Object Descriptor into a Transfer Object within the abstract SIP.
 For example, this gives the opportunity to discuss how to handle an ‘undefined’ groupType that may or may not also be encoded, as PAIS section 5 specifies constraints.
 Then this abstract SIP is mapped into a SIP implementation based on a packaging mechanism such as XFDU.

-The generation of the MOT, consisting of all the Descriptors for a given Archive Project, together with the XML constraints document, establishes the basis for the generation of the SIPs.
-This material is used by the Producer, in conjunction with the actual data files in the Producer’s environment, as input to the SIP building process.
+The generation of the MOT, consisting of all the XML Descriptors for a given Archive Project, together with the XML constraints document, establishes the basis for the generation of the SIPs.
+These XML documents are used by the Producer, in conjunction with the actual data files in the Producer’s environment, as input to the SIP building process.